e-c-k-e-r/vall-e/docs/README.md

 - [EnCodec](https://github.com/facebookresearch/encodec) is licensed under CC-BY-NC 4.0.
 If you use the code to generate audio quantization or perform decoding, it is important to adhere to the terms of their license.

 - This implementation was originally based on [enhuiz/vall-e](https://github.com/enhuiz/vall-e), but has been heavily, heavily modified over time.
-Without it I would not have had a good basis to muck around and learn.
+Without it, I would not have had a good basis to muck around and learn.

 ```bibtex
 @article{wang2023neural,